On Bayesian Mechanics: A Physics of and by Beliefs: An overview of the idea of mechanics

 when minimised.
 The integral mentioned is called an \textit{action functional}, and the variation of the action leads to a rule describing any path of stationary action \cite{feynman}.
 We can see this in our example: the Euler-Lagrange equation reduces to

 after some algebra.
 This is Newton's second law (noting that the acceleration $a$ is the second derivative of position, i.e., $a$ = $\ddot q$).
-This result is a summarisation of the fact that systems tend not to use any more energy than they need to accomplish some motion (see \cite{coopersmith} for a pedagogical overview); this translates to the use of the least possible amount of energy to perform a given task.
+This result is a summarisation of the fact that systems tend not to use\footnote{Recall, however, that a system is in general unaware of its use of energy; this is a fictive description which makes the stationary action principle more intuitive.} any more energy than they need to accomplish some motion (see \cite{coopersmith} for a pedagogical overview); this translates to the use of the least possible amount of energy to perform a given task.
 In other words, along the path of stationary action, the change in potential energy is precisely equal to the change in kinetic energy (i.e., their difference is zero), such that no `extra' energy is used, and no `extra' motion is performed.
 The fact that the accumulated difference in kinetic energy and potential energy is zero reflects this desired law for the exchange of the two quantities\textemdash indeed, this is what underwrites the conservation of energy in physics more generally.
 It is also what justifies the observation that systems tend to accelerate along forces, and do so by precisely the \textit{force applied}\textemdash no more, and no less.
 As such, classical mechanics tells us that systems accelerate along forces because they conserve their energy and follow paths of stationary action (i.e., paths over which its variation is zero), and conversely, the theory of classical mechanics comes from the stationary action principle.
 See Figure \ref{fig:least_action}.